Stock Spotlight: Woolworths Group Ltd (ASX:WOW)

 Key Risks

-- Increasing competition in retail and changing consumer preference and consumption trends
+- Changing consumer preference and consumption trends

 - Deterioration in balance sheet metrics due to earnings decline.